FarmhouseFest/farmhousefest.com/2015/location/index.md

 		<div class="panel">

 			<p>It wouldn’t make sense to host a Farmhouse Festival anywhere but on an actual farm.
 Luckily UBC has one, so that’s where Farmhouse Fest will be.</p>
-			<p>The UBC Farm is a 24 hectare teaching and learning farm located on the south end of UBC’s main Point Grey campus.</p>
+			<p>The <a href="http://ubcfarm.ubc.ca/contact-us/">UBC Farm</a> is a 24 hectare teaching and learning farm located on the south end of UBC’s main Point Grey campus.</p>

 		</div>